Decentralized Learning in Online Queuing Systems: A decentralized algorithm

 \subsection{Choice of a \mappsicomplete}

-Given a bistochastic matrix $\hat{P}$, Birkhoff algorithm returns a convex combination of permutation matrices $P[j]$ such that $\hat{P} = \sum_{j} z[j] P[j]$.
-The classical version of Birkhoff algorithm is non-continuous in its inputs.
+Given a doubly stochastic matrix $\hat{P}$, Birkhoff algorithm returns a convex combination of permutation matrices $P[j]$ such that $\hat{P} = \sum_{j} z[j] P[j]$.
+The classical version of Birkhoff algorithm is non-continuous in its inputs and it even holds for its extensions as the one proposed by \citet{dufosse2018further}.
 Yet it can be smartly modified as in \birkhoff, described in \cref{alg:birkhoff}, to get a regular \mappsi\ defined as follows for any $\omega \in (0,1)$:

 For a matrix $P$ in the following, its support is defined as $\supp{P}=\lbrace (i,j) \mid P_{i,j} \neq 0\rbrace$.

 Obviously $\mathbb{E}_{\omega\sim\mathcal{U}(0,1)}[\psi(P)(\omega)] = P$ and permutations avoid collisions between queues.
 The difference with the usual Birkhoff algorithm happens at \cref{alg:computematching}.
 Birkhoff algorithm usually computes any perfect matching in the graph induced by the support of $\hat{P}$ at the current iteration.
 This is often done with the Hopcroft-Karp algorithm, while it is here done with the Hungarian algorithm with respect to some cost matrix $C$.
 Although using the Hungarian algorithm slightly increases the computational complexity of this step ($K^3$ instead of $K^{2.5}$), it ensures to output the permutation matrices $P[j]$ according to a fixed order defined below.